MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 # Overview of the Office Customization Tool for Click-To-Run (preview)

 The Office Customization Tool creates the configuration files that are used to deploy Office in large organizations.
 These configuration files give you more control over an Office installation: you can define which products and languages are installed, how those products should be updated, and settings for Office applications.
 After creating the configuration files, you can use them with the Office Deployment Tool, System Center Configuration Manager, or a third-party software distribution solution to deploy a customized version of Office.

+As part of the Office Customization Tool, you can define application settings for Office 365 ProPlus, including VBA macro notifications, default file locations, and default file formats.
+When you define these settings, you can apply them as part of deploying Office or you can apply them to an existing installation of Office without changing any other deployment settings.
+For more details, see [Apply application settings](overview-of-the-office-2016-deployment-tool.md#apply-application-settings-to-office-365-proplus) and [Apply application settings to an existing installation of Office](overview-of-the-office-2016-deployment-tool.md#apply-application-settings-to-an-existing-installation-of-office-365-proplus).

 ## Get started

-The Office Customization Tool is an Azure-based cloud service which allows you to create XML configuration files that are used with the Office Deployment Tool.
-In the past, you needed to create the configuration files in Notepad or another text editor.
-The Office Customization Tool makes this part of the deployment process easier and less likely to introduce errors.

-To work with the service, go to [Office Customization Tool for Click-to-Run](https://config.office.com/) and choose the products, languages, and settings you want to configure.
+To work with the service, go to [Office Customization Tool](https://config.office.com/) and choose the products, languages, and settings you want to configure.
 For example, you can create a configuration file that downloads the 64-bit English edition of Office 365 ProPlus, or you can create a file that installs the 64-bit English and German edition of Office without Access and Publisher and with the EULA automatically accepted.
 When you're done, you export the configuration file, which you can then use with the Office Deployment Tool to deploy Office in your organization.

 The rest of this article covers this procedure in more detail.
 For more details on the settings for the Office Customization Tool, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).